Model Context Protocol: The Open Standard for AI Integrations

 | Resource Templates | Parameterised according to RFC 6570 (e.g. users://{id}/profile) | User profiles, dynamic calendar entries |

-Resources support various URI schemes: https://, file://, git:// and custom schemes such as calendar://events/2024 or trips://history/ .
-The content can be text or binary (Base64-encoded).
+Resources support a range of URI schemes: https://, file://, git:// and custom schemes such as calendar://events/2024 or trips://history/ .
+Their content can be text or binary (Base64-encoded).

 4.3.
 How do MCP Prompts work and what are they used for?